lespicker/jekyll-bootstrap/_posts/2013-7-3-outlining.md

 - breaking
 ---

-I recently responded to an online post that asked whether writer's of historical fiction outline their work before actually sitting down to write.
+I recently responded to an online post that asked whether writers of historical fiction outline their work before actually sitting down to write.
 This was intriguing to me for several reasons.

 <!--more-->